cabforum/smime/SBR.md

 ### 3.1.3 Anonymity or pseudonymity of subscribers

-The purpose of the `subject:pseudonym` attribute is to provide a unique identifier linked to an Individual in a pseudonymized manner when certain privacy conditions are required.
+The purpose of the Pseudonym attribute is to provide a unique identifier linked to an Individual in a pseudonymized manner when certain privacy conditions are required.
 For example, a Pseudonym may be used if a government agency requires officials to sign certain decisions via S/MIME so those decisions trace back to individuals, but emphasize the importance of the role over Individual identity in the Certificate.
 The CA SHALL disclose in its CP and/or CPS if it allows the use of Pseudonyms.

 For `Sponsor-validated` certificates, the CA MAY use a `subject:pseudonym` attribute in the Certificate if the associated Subject has been verified according to [Section 3.2.4](#324-authentication-of-individual-identity).
 If present, the `subject:pseudonym` attribute SHALL be: